DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Sun Mar 31 00:20:18 MDT 2024
+Mon Apr  1 00:20:18 MDT 2024
 ### Pulling Domains From Individual Lists.
 122 In AlexaVoiceAssistant
-98 In BlogPostAds
+122 In BlogPostAds
 122 In Pandora
 98 In Twitch
 122 In UserSubmitted
-562 To Blacklist
+464 To Blacklist
 ### Deduplicating Merged List.
 164 After Deduplicating Merged List.
 [Return To Repository](https://github.com/DigitalWarrior/piholeparser/)